-ESI has undertaken work for both Developers and Local Authorities including extensive flood risk assessments and drainage plans during the rehabilitation of brownfield sites.
+ESI, now part of Stantec, has undertaken work for both Developers and Local Authorities including extensive flood risk assessments and drainage plans during the rehabilitation of brownfield sites.

 Work is undertaken on a range of scales to address the risks posed to individual sites.
 We have experience supporting the development of complex sites that have in some cases required Expert Witness level support to gain planning approval.

 Flood risk proposals put forward to permit redevelopment of a central brownfield area within a flood risk area.
 The assessment included on-site and off-site and compensatory storage and flood emergency plan and written expert witness support at planning inquiry.
 Planning permission granted and site currently under construction.

 A flood risk and management strategy was developed suitable for areas comprising of residential units, Business Park and retail and leisure facilities.